ubsuny/23-Homework3G5/initial_documentation.md

 - k is the drag coefficient, which depends on the shape and size of the object.
 - v is the magnitude of the velocity of the projectile.

+### Here are the key principles and equations that govern projectile motion:

+1. Initial Velocity (V₀): The object is given an initial velocity V₀ at some angle θ above the horizontal.

+2. Gravity (g): Gravity acts vertically downward with an acceleration of approximately 9.81 m/s² (on Earth).
+This acceleration affects the vertical motion of the projectile.

+3. Horizontal Motion: In the absence of air resistance, there is no horizontal force acting on the object once it is launched.
+As a result, the horizontal velocity (Vx) remains constant throughout the motion.

+4. Vertical Motion: The vertical motion is influenced solely by the force of gravity.
+The vertical velocity (Vy) changes as the object rises and falls.